-• DWS ESG Quality Assessment
+DWS ESG Quality Assessment

-The DWS ESG Quality Assessment distinguishes between corporate and sovereign issuers.
+The DWS ESG Quality Assessment distinguishes between companies and sovereign issuers.

-For corporate issuers, the DWS ESG Quality Assessment allows for a peer group comparison based on cross vendor consensus on overall ESG assessment (best-in-class approach), for example concerning the handling of environmental changes, product safety, employee management or corporate ethics.
-The peer group is composed of issuers from the same sector in the same region.
-Issuers rated better in this peer group comparison receive a better score, while issuers rated worse in the comparison receive a worse score.
-Corporate issuers rated poorly compared to their peer group (i.e., a letter score of "E" or "F") are excluded as an investment.
+For companies, the DWS ESG Quality Assessment allows for a peer group comparison based on cross-vendor consensus on the overall ESG assessment (best-in-class approach), for example concerning the handling of environmental changes, product safety, employee management or corporate ethics.
+The peer group for companies is made up from the same industry sector.
+Companies that score higher in this comparison receive a better score, while companies that score lower in the comparison receive a worse score.
+Companies with the lowest score relative to their peer group (i.e., a letter score of "F") are excluded as an investment.